-When you get a permanent Green Card, it will be valid for 10 years.
+When you get a Green Card, it will be valid for 10 years.
 After 10 years you will have an expired Green Card and will need a new one.
-But how do you do that?

-You can apply for a Green Card renewal if:
+You should apply for a Green Card renewal if:

 - You have a valid Green Card that will expire in 6 months or it has already expired.